python/cpython/Doc/library/threading.rst

 This class provides a simple synchronization primitive for use by a fixed number of threads that need to wait for each other.
-Each of the threads tries to pass the barrier by calling the :meth:`wait` method and will block until all of the threads have made the call.
+Each of the threads tries to pass the barrier by calling the :meth:`~Barrier.wait` method and will block until all of the threads have made the call.
 At this points, the threads are released simultanously.

 The barrier can be reused any number of times for the same number of threads.